CiPA – Comprehensive In Vitro Proarrhythmia Assay

 - enabling compounds with properties that today are considered as problematic to be further developed

-- providing a stronger scientific foundation for improved future drug labeling.
+- providing a stronger scientific foundation for improved future drug labelling.

 Sophion and CiPA